AstroImageJ/astroimagej/README.md

 ### General Use

 Clone the repo locally, then run `gradlew packageAij[For<Your-OS-Here>]` (leave off what is in square brackets to generate all of them) in the repo's folder.
-The built zip(s) will appear in your-project-root/build/distributions.
+The built installation pages will appear in your-project-root/build/distributions.
 To build only ij.jar or astronomy_.jar, run `gradlew :ij:build` or `gradlew :Astronomy_:build`, respectively.

 To run AIJ, use `gradlew aijRun`.
 The generated directory, `AIJ-Run`, will contain the generated version of AIJ.

 #### Special Options
-The tasks `copyBuiltJars` and `runAij` are configured through text files in the project root, `jarLocation.txt` and `devLaunchOptions.txt`, respectively.
+The tasks `copyAppImage` and `runAij` are configured through text files in the project root, `appImageLocation.txt` and `devLaunchOptions.txt`, respectively.
 Both files are ignored by git and will not be commited to the repo.
 ***Spelling and case sensitive.***

-`jarLocation.txt` contains the absolute path to an AIJ distribution, so that development builds can be tested on a medium-term basis without using Gradle or and IDE to update it each time.
-When developing in Intellij Idea, if this file is present, the `copyBuiltJars` task will be run automatically when the hammer icon is clicked.
+`appImageLocation.txt` contains the absolute path to an AIJ distribution, so that development builds can be tested on a medium-term basis without using Gradle or and IDE to update it each time.
+When developing in Intellij Idea, if this file is present, the `copyAppImage` task will be run automatically when the hammer icon is clicked.

 `devLaunchOptions.txt` contains the Java launch arguments, eg. `-Xmx5000m -Xms256m`, the same as the config file `AstroImageJ.cfg` does for normal installations of AIJ.
 If present, these options are used in place of the defaults for `runAij`.